tess-vu/hot-city-heated-calls/Project Report.md

 ### Heat Data

 The subsequent removal of August's last week provided a total of 12 weeks in summer 2025, where extreme heat weeks were defined as at least two extreme heat days within a week with a temperature cutoff threshold at 93°F using the John F. Kennedy (JFK) weather station located at Philadelphia's international airport.
-This threshold was determined according to a climatological baseline from 1981 through 2010 daily max temperature with a 95th percentile, and this split the observations between 17 extreme heat days and 71 normal heat days, providing 5 extreme heat weeks and 7 normal heat weeks.
+This threshold was determined according to a climatological baseline from 1981 through 2010 daily max temperature with a 95th percentile, and this split the observations into two needed regimes: 17 extreme heat days and 71 normal heat days, providing 5 extreme heat weeks and 7 normal heat weeks.
 Data was directly downloaded from the National Oceanic and Atmospheric Administration (NOAA).

 ### Socioeconomic Data

 Socioeconomic data was derived from the United States Census, specifically the most recent 5-year American Community Survey (ACS) in 2023.
-The pyCensus module provided easy access to filter the data down to main investigative, derived variables in the final table:
+Python's `pyCensus` module provided easy access to filter the data down to main investigative, derived variables in the final table:

 -   Percent Bachelor's or More (B15003_022E / B15003_001E)
     -   Bachelor's or More / Education Total
 -   Percent Renters (B25003_003E / B25003_001E)
     -   Renter Count / Household Total
 -   Percent Limited English Speakers (B16005_007E / B16005_001E)
     -   Limited English Speaker Count / Household Total
 -   Median Household Income (B19013_001E)
 -   Poverty Rate (B17001_002E / B17001_001E)
     -   Poverty Count / Total Whom Poverty Status is Recorded
 -   Percent Non-White (1 - B02001_002E / B01003_001E)
     -   (1 - White Count / Total Population)

 Justifications for these variables highlight socioeconomic issues and how heat-related issues disproportionately affect different communities as well as how different communities interact with public services like New York City's 311.
 Educated and higher-income individuals may know how to navigate what their cities offer, limited English speakers may have more barriers accessing 311 services, renters may face more infrastructural issues compared to owners,

 ### Environmental and Urban Data

-Environmental uruban data were all derived from Landsat raster calculations, specifically scenes within the same study timeline, with the computation done through ArcGIS Pro.
+Environmental urban data were all derived from Landsat raster calculations, specifically scenes within the same study timeline, with the computation done through ArcGIS Pro.
 However, land-cover land-use (LULC) data was a static raster from 2024.

 -   LULC Raster
     -   Percent Tree Canopy
     -   Percent Impervious Surface
 -   Surface Temperature / Reflectance Raster
     -   Average Height of Buildings (AH)
     -   Building Density (BD)
     -   Normalized Difference Vegetation Index (NDVI)
     -   Water Coverage Ratio (WCR)

-Other data included deriving spatial features from Python's osmnx module to calculate points-of-interest (POI) density utilizing a 500-meter buffer and mean Euclidean distance to the nearest subway of census tract centroids.
+Other data included deriving spatial features from Python's `osmnx` module to calculate points-of-interest (POI) density utilizing a 500-meter buffer and mean Euclidean distance to the nearest subway of census tract centroids.

 Justification for these variables are that quantifiable metrics of greenery such as tree canopy and NDVI, as well as water coverage, could help explore the relationship between their roles in heat mitigation and alleviating air pollution within cities, and how they could potentially affect QoL requests as a byproduct.
 In addition, the impervious surface can suggest high heat absorption throughout the city at high percentages, and this is the same case with the building heights and densities.
 While many of these environmental and urban forms may be multicollinear, the goal is striving for interpretation rather than maximizing prediction, and this helps to explore the different properties of a city.

 POIs were determined as everyday main amenities, shops, leisure, and public transport categories in OpenStreet Maps (OSM) yielding 21,309 points, and are as follows:

 -   Amenity
     -   library
     -   community_centre
     -   social_facility
     -   bus_station
     -   bar
     -   restaurant
     -   fast_food
     -   toilets
     -   hospital
     -   clinic
     -   pharmacy
 -   Shop
     -   convenience
     -   supermarket
     -   alcohol
     -   deli
 -   Leisure
     -   park
 -   Public Transport
     -   station

 ## 2.3.
 OLS Regression Model